bewes/Tiramisu/README.md

 ## Method

-1. Put the cream, mascarpone, Marsala and sugar in a large bowl.
+1. Put the cream, mascarpone, marsala and sugar in a large bowl.
 Whisk until the cream and mascarpone have completely combined and have the consistency of thickly whipped cream.

 ![Mascarpone](http://1.bp.blogspot.com/-hfKAR7Ke6n0/T46jAiJUPhI/AAAAAAAAJAY/BCBXRJ8cGZg/s400/2020mascarpone.jpg =300x200)